Learn about many of the available medications in our database.

 Liver: People taking busulfan may have changes in liver function that produce abnormal liver test results.
 It may also cause blockage of some of the small blood vessels in the liver.
 Your doctor will monitor you for this with blood tests.
 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

-Lung disease: This medication may in rare cases cause a form of lung disease that develops after your treatment with busulfan has been is completed.
+Lung disease: This medication may in rare cases cause a form of lung disease that develops after your treatment with busulfan has been completed.
 Contact your doctor immediately if you develop a persistent cough, shortness of breath, or fever.
 Routine breathing tests may be required.

 Other cancers: The use of busulfan may increase your risk of developing another type of cancer, such as leukemias and tumours.
 Discuss any concerns you may have with your doctor.